USS Nokomis (YT-142): Post-war service

-Reclassified YTB–142, in 1944, she remained active as a service craft based at Pearl Harbor into the 1970s.
+Reclassified YTB–142, in 1944, she remained active as a service craft based at Pearl Harbor until she was decommissioned in May 1973.

 Final decommissioning

 Nokomis was decommissioned and was stricken from the Naval Vessel Register in May 1973 and sold by the Defense Reutilization and Marketing Service to Crowley Maritime Corporation in September 1974.
 NAVSEA states the date of removal was 18 April 1975.

+She was renamed Sea Serpent and served many years in the San Francisco Bay as a tug and fire boat.
+In 1989, after the Loma Prieta earthquake in the SF Bay area, Nokomis and Hoga (which had been serving the City of Oakland as a fireboat) fought fires alongside each other again.

 Fate

 According to the Historic Tugboat Education and Restoration Society, the Nokomis was purchased in April 1975 by Crowley Maritime Corporation, and her name was changed to Sea Serpent.
 She operated in the San Francisco Bay as a commercial tugboat to assist docking vessels.
 Crowley Maritime terminated their operations in the San Francisco area in the early 1990s and the Nokomis was reflagged Panamanian and abandoned along with many other tug boats, to decay and rust.

 She was rediscovered in mid 2002, in the mudflats of Hunters Point, San Francisco, by Tugboat Master Melissa Parker.
 She was purchased at an auction for $50 for the Historic Tugboat Education and Restoration Society (HTERS) and initially was tied up at Pier 80 in San Francisco.

 The 501(c)3 educational non-profit worked on historical research, practical engineering educational programs for underprivileged youth in the Bay Area, and cooperative programs between historical ship organizations in the SF Bay, and beyond.
 HTERS acquired an operational sister tug, USS Wenonah, intending that Wenonah be used as a floating classroom to solicit interest in HTERS in order to help raise funds to restore Nokomis.
 After falling behind on dock rental fees, the two tugs were moved to Treasure Island, but dock rental and insurance fees continued to pile up, eventually costing the Historic Tugboat Education and Restoration Society both vessels.